tdyk9098/The-US-Housing-Market-30Yr-Rates/README.md

 - A random forest regressor explains 98.5% of the variance of the 30Yr Conforming Mortgage Rates, with a relative mean absolute error of 2.4% and a mean absolute error of .12%.

 # NOTES
-This algorithim was last run on 11/8/22 and the predicted 30Yr Conforming rate for the week of 11/6-11/12 was 6.61%-6.97%.
+This algorithm was last run on 11/8/22 and the predicted 30Yr Conforming rate for the week of 11/6-11/12 was 6.61%-6.97%.
-The algorithim will be forward-tested for four consecutive weeks and the results will be uploaded in this repository.
+The algorithm will be forward-tested for four consecutive weeks and the results will be uploaded in this repository.